-This approach will help in re-setting tariffs for rural customers following implementation of the rural reconfiguration program when the conversion to a low-pressure piped supply will see customers move onto different tariffs including a revised piped supply tariff or standard urban supply.
+This approach will also help in re-setting tariffs for rural customers following implementation of the rural reconfiguration program.
+This conversion program will see channel customers migrate onto a range of different tariffs including a revised piped supply tariff or standard urban supply.
 Any such change will be cost reflective and revenue neutral in aggregate terms.